Mitsuye Endo: Writ

-After the internment of his Japanese American clients, James Purcell decided to file suit against the detention of over 120,000 persons of Japanese ancestry, seeking to challenge the Administration and close the detention camps out west.
+After the incarceration of his Japanese American clients, James Purcell decided to file suit against the detention of over 120,000 persons of Japanese ancestry, seeking to challenge the Administration and close the detention camps out west.
 Purcell sought an ‘ideal plaintiff’ to represent the lawsuit, and from the meager responses to his queries, selected Mitsuye's.
 A Methodist, Endo had never left the United States, was a Sacramento public school graduate and did not have ties to Japan.
 Her brother was an active duty Army serviceman.
-In addition, Endo was the only candidate who was willing to remain interned in the camps through the entire course of the court case.
+In addition, Endo was the only candidate who was willing to remain incarcerated in the camps through the entire course of the court case.

 On July 13, 1942, Purcell filed a writ of habeas corpus, arguing, “If you can abrogate certain sections of the Constitution and incarcerate any person without trial or charges just because you do not like his nationality, what is to prevent from abrogating any or all of the Constitution?”.

 The following year Judge Michael J. Roche of the United States District Court in Northern California denied her petition.
 Anticipating that Endo would file an appeal, the War Relocation Authority sent an officer to offer to release her family, contingent that she and they never return to the West coast or her former home.
 She turned the offer down; however, some other friends and families in the camp accepted relocation east, having tired of the camp's meager provisions, the harsh, cold environments and imprisonment.
-Endo's refusal to leave the camps extended her internment for an additional two years.
-Looking back at her decision to reject the opportunity to leave the internment camps, Endo wrote:The fact that I wanted to prove that we of Japanese ancestry were not guilty of any crime that we were loyal American citizens kept me from abandoning the suit.Her case continued under appeal, contrary to what the Roosevelt administration intended, and was certified to the U.S. Supreme Court for review on April 22, 1944.
+Endo's refusal to leave the camps extended her incarceration for an additional two years.
+Looking back at her decision to reject the opportunity to leave the incarceration camps, Endo wrote:The fact that I wanted to prove that we of Japanese ancestry were not guilty of any crime that we were loyal American citizens kept me from abandoning the suit.Her case continued under appeal, contrary to what the Roosevelt administration intended, and was certified to the U.S. Supreme Court for review on April 22, 1944.

 Following the filing of the writ, the government moved Endo and her family to the Topaz War Relocation Center in Utah, in order to avoid the jurisdiction of the California court.
-While she was interned in Topaz, Endo met her future husband, Kenneth Tsutsumi.
+While she was incarcerated in Topaz, Endo met her future husband, Kenneth Tsutsumi.